 You will have the opportunity to complete Non-Examination Assessment consisting of both creative writing and in depth investigation into a language topic of your choice.

-What skills or qualities will I need?
 You will need to be:

-Creative
+- Creative

-- Interested in the way language works - Analytical
+- Interested in the way language works

+- Analytical

-and in detail
+- and in detail

-speech and language therapy, working with children.
+Journalism/writing, broadcasting, speech and language therapy, working with children.
 As language is all around us, it will be useful for almost anything!